 Medial Branch Neurotomy

 Back or neck pain may be due to problems with certain nerves near your spine.
 If so, a medial branch neurotomy can help relieve your pain.
-In some cases, your doctor may give you a nerve block to predict your response to neurotomy.
+Neurotomy destroys a nerve to relieve pain or stop involuntary movements.
+In some cases, your doctor may give you a nerve block to see how your body will respond to neurotomy.
 The treatment uses heat, cold, radiofrequency, or chemicals to destroy the nerves near a problem joint.
 This keeps some pain messages from traveling to your brain, and helps relieve your symptoms.

 Medial branch nerves